AndrewVerenich/pay-pulse/docs/ADR/0001-balance-events-vs-snapshots.md

 Negative / accepted limitations

 - `balance_events` grows linearly with the number of events.
-We accept this: partition pruning by `occurred_at` (planned S7 with ClickHouse / Postgres partitioning) keeps it bounded.
+We accept this: partition pruning by `occurred_at` (ClickHouse / Postgres partitioning later) keeps it bounded.
-- We lose the ability to "load the Payment aggregate at version V" cheaply *if* in S2 a payment ever accumulates a long event tail.
+- We lose the ability to "load the Payment aggregate at version V" cheaply *if* a payment ever accumulates a long event tail.
 If that becomes real, we will introduce snapshots **only for the `Payment` aggregate**, not retroactively for accounts.